 The Victoria Recharge Basin captures stormwater runoff and allows it to seep into the groundwater aquifer below.
 Recharge occurs naturally when rainfall and stormwater collect on the ground.
 As it moves down through the soil from the surface, water fills the air spaces between soil particles and eventually replenishes or “recharges” the underground aquifer.
 The Victoria Recharge Basin is designed to mimic the natural hydrologic process.

-The Victoria Recharge Basin project is part of the larger Arlington Basin Sustainability Project that will eventually include additional production wells and a transmission pipeline.
-Upon completion, the project will stabilize the Arlington Groundwater Basin, improve groundwater quality and allow optimal operation of the Arlington Desalter, bringing 1,800 acre-feet of water per year.
+The Victoria Recharge Basin is part of the larger Arlington Basin Sustainability Project that includes additional production wells and a delivery pipeline.
+The project stabilizes the Arlington Groundwater Basin, improves groundwater quality and allows the optimal operation of the Arlington Desalter, bringing 1,800 acre-feet of water per year.
 That’s a yearly water supply for 3,600 homes and is a strategic part of Western’s plan to develop local, reliable water supplies for the region.